fernanucm/PLBASIC/README.md

 i.e., the result of computing the factorial of 5.

 ### 2.2.
-The BASIC Debugger started from SWI-Prolog
+Starting the BASIC Debugger from SWI-Prolog

 While the interpreter is a simple way to executing BASIC programs, the debugger (not present in the original Seiko watch) includes expected features of a simple debugger: step-by-step, breakpoints, inspects and the like.